Bastian2718/mautic-CompanyListWidget-bundle/README.md

 ## Plugin Activation and Configuration
 1. Go to `Plugins` page
-2. Click on the plugin with the icon currently named `Widget Comp Segments`
+2. Click on the plugin with the icon named `Company List Widget`
 3. ENABLE the plugin

 ## Usage
 In the Dashboard, click the "New" button.

-In the "Add widget" dialog, seledct the new Type "Company Segment Members" within the new Section "Company Widgets".
+In the "Add widget" dialog, select the new Type "Company List" within the new Section "Company Widgets".

-You can now choose no, one, or multiple Company Segments to filter for (empty selection means "show all").
+You can now choose no, one, or multiple Company Segments or Tags to filter for (empty selection means "show all").

 The sorting and the number of lines can currently not be configured.